Burghardt Paper Earns Biosemiotics Award

 Sarah Lamer’s research into the psychology of social biases found favor with an international audience this year, earning her a spot on the Association for Psychological Science (APS) roster of Rising Stars for 2024.

 The APS is the leading international organization dedicated to advancing scientific psychology across disciplinary and geographic borders.
-Lamer, assistant professor in the UT Department of Psychology, is proud to be recognized among the top early-career colleagues in her field.
+Lamer, assistant professor in the UT Department of Psychology and Neuroscience, is proud to be recognized among the top early-career colleagues in her field.

 “This acknowledges the importance and rigor of my scientific work as well as the intensive mentorship model I take in my lab,” said Lamer.
 She works alongside her graduate students Darla Bonagura and Gillian Preston in her Social Perception and Cognition (SPĀC) lab.